 “Weren’t you paying attention just now?
 I’m Patricia’s friend.
 What’s your name?”

-Flame smirked in preparation for some sarcastic remark.
+Flame smirked, about to make some sarcastic remark.
 I suddenly realized that I knew the answer and blurted it out.
 It was gratifying to see the startled look flash across her face.
 It showed me that she wasn’t completely impassive.
 Delilah chuckled.

 “Very good Patricia, did you feel her surprise?”